frankshearar/Home/Register-package-signing-certificates.md

 ## 2-FA requirement for managing certificates

 An owner can manage certificates only if he/she has signed in using 2-FA.
 The below screenshots proposes the experience when an owner, not signed in using 2-FA, tries to register a certificate.
+**Note:**
+1. 2-FA is not required to upload the packages or to do anything on NuGet.org once a certificate is already registered.
+1. 2-FA will be required in co-ownership scenarios, while trying to manage certificate requirements/overrides for individual packages.
-**Note:** 2-FA is only applicable with MSA logins.
+1. 2-FA is only applicable with MSA logins.
 For AAD, the requirement is managed by the companies' policies.

-TBD..
+TBD - screenshots..